Hidden Treasures

 I also had the opportunity to get over some of my stage fright by playing walk-on parts in some of the Shakespearean plays that are performed each year.
 For several weeksI had the opportunity to sing in a mixed quartet for Dr. Bob Jones Sr.’s daily radio program, as well as in the Oratorio.
 I also had a small part in Wine of Morning, a feature length film about Jesus and Barabbas, produced by BJU’s film department.

-The Christmas of 1953 I was invited by the son of the director of the mission where my parents ministered to come down to Columbia Bible College and he would take me to his home in Pennsylvania to spend Christmas with them.
-So I hitched-hiked down to the school and a day later found myself in his car with four C.B.C. girls, all heading back to Pennsylvania for Christmas.
+The Christmas of 1953 I was invited by, Allen Thompson, the son of Rev. Elmer Thompson, the director of the mission where my parents ministered, to come down to Columbia Bible College and he would take me to his home in Pennsylvania to spend Christmas with them.
+So I hitched-hiked down to the school and a day later found myself in his car with three C.B.C. girls, all heading back to Pennsylvania for Christmas.
 One of them was Pat Gumm.
 By the time we arrived in Pennsylvania, I determined to get to know her better.

 I started writing her in January of 1954 and in May of that year I returned to Pittsburgh to play the piano in a rescue mission, work in a hospital scrubbing walls and start courting Pat.
 By August of that year we were engaged.
 A year later in August of 1955 we were married in her home church.